Afro-American University of Central Africa

 The Afro-American University of Central Africa (Universidad Afro-Americana de África Central) is an Equatorial Guinea public institution of higher education, the second university to be created in the Republic of Equatorial Guinea in Central Africa.

-The first Graduation Ceremony took place on October 10th 2025, when 69 new professionals were sworn in by the President of the Republic Teodoro Obiang Nguema Mbasogo and Rector Paulo Speller.

-It was announced that its Graduate School will be launched in September 2026 offering University Master Degrees in association with US, Spanish, Portuguese and Brazilian universities.

-The main campus is at Ciudad de la Paz, Djibloho province, where the first four of the eight projected schools are operating: Facultad de Ciencias Económicas y Empresariales, Facultad de Educación y Humanidades, Facultad de Ingeniería y Arquitectura y Facultad de Medicina y Biología.
-It is expected that the School of Agronomics and Veterinary should be inaugurated by September 2026.

-Additionally, three new Schools may be launched alongside the next few years, covering Arquitecture, Environmental and Marine Sciences.
+It has a main campus at Ciudad de la Paz, Djibloho province.

 History

 The university was created on 2 December 2015.
 Its main campus was inaugurated on 2 August 2019.
-On 27 January 2020 it opened for national and international students.
+On 27 January 2020, it opened for national and international students.